 We obtained the expected throughput as follows.
-We first simulated a static (fixed) network of n nodes that formed a linear chain containing n-1 wireless hops (similar to the "string" topology in [15]).
+We first simulated a static (fixed) network of n nodes that formed a linear chain containing n-1 wireless hops (similar to the "string" topology in [17]).
 The nodes used the 802.11 MAC protocol for medium access.
 Then, a one-way TCP data transfer was performed between the two nodes at the ends of the linear chain, and the TCP throughput was measured between these nodes.
-This set of TCP throughput measurements is analogous to that performed by Gerla et al. [15], using similar (but not identical) MAC protocols.
+This set of TCP throughput measurements is analogous to that performed by Gerla et al. [17], using similar (but not identical) MAC protocols.

 Figure 1 presents the measured TCP throughput as a function of the number of hops, averaged over ten runs.
 Observe that the throughput decreases rapidly when the number of hops is increased from 1, and then stabilizes once the number of hops becomes large.
-This trend is similar to that reported in [15].
-Therefore, for a detailed explanation of the reasons behind this trend, we refer the reader to [15].
-Our objective here is to use these measurements to determine the expected throughput.
+The primary reason for this trend is due to the characteristics of 802.11.
+Consider the simple four hop network shown in Figure 2.
+In 802.11, when link